strimzi/proposals/051-unidirectional-topic-operator.md

 While it would be possible, technically to support bidirectionality, it's not clear that many users require it in practice.
 There is very significant complexity in supporting bidirectionality, which would manifest as a long term supportability burden for the Strimzi project.
 Adopting the UTO allows us to better support the common use case (gitops), and add long sought-after features (support for multiple namespaces).

+### Polling

+This has been discounted for the reasons described in the motivation section.